yinbri/my-rewards-api/README.md

 Test web service with SoapUI
 =============================================

-1. Download and install SoapUI if you don't have one installed.
-My version is 5.7.0
+1. Download and install SoapUI (https://www.soapui.org/downloads/soapui/) if you don't have one installed.
 2. Create a project
 3. Create a new request with the following data entered: